dev-scripts/prakashbhandari.com.np/content/posts/absolutely-free-open-source-resume-builder-without-watermarks-or-any-other-limitations.md

 no tracking, without losing the integrity and privacy of your data."
 ---

 In early days of my career I used to struggle to build the resume.
-I had no idea how to build the proper resume.
+I had no idea how to build the proper well-structured professional resume.
-Most of the time I used Microsoft Word Template to create proper resume.
-Also, tried online website apps to generate resume.
+Most of the time I was using Microsoft Word Template.
+Later, I came know that online web apps can also be helpful to create resume, I tried online web apps to generate resume.
-None of the online websites were free and those online apps had some kinds of limitations like adding watermarks or asking to pay while exporting the resume.
+But, none of them were free and had some kinds of limitations like adding watermarks or asking to pay while exporting the resume.

 I was looking for a free online resume builder which can help me as well as millions of job seekers who is willing to build their resume from anywhere and anytime without struggle or needing help from experts.